 So you'd like to present at C++ on Sea?
 Great!
 We look forward to and welcome submissions from everyone, including those who might otherwise feel excluded.

-The Call For Speakers will remain open until the end of November 2019.
-After that time a panel of reviewers will short-list the talks that will make up the programme.
-We aim to notify speakers early in the new year.
+The Call For Speakers will remain open until 13th February 2022.
+After that time a panel of reviewers will short-list the content (both talks and workshops) that will make up the programme.
+We aim to notify speakers by the first week of March.

-Workshop presenters will receive a generous percentage of ticket sales as detailed here.
+Full-day workshop presenters will also receive a generous percentage of ticket sales as detailed here.

 Please use our Speaker Portal to submit and manage your proposals: